fcjr/geticon/README.md

 ## Technical Details

-On mac the image.Image returned should alwasy be tiff encoded.
+On mac the image.Image returned should always be tiff encoded.

 On windows the image.Image returned will be the largest available image from the apps ico set.
 This can either be a PNG or a BMP.